Here is some useful information and handy tips on how to avoid common mistakes so that buying a home will be fun, exciting and rewarding.

 Buy within your limits, but don’t go too far below what you can afford.
 You may spend several years wishing you had paid a bit extra for your home.
 If you can’t find a home to suit you, consider a cheaper area.
 Sometimes you can buy exactly what you want in a neighbouring suburb.
 Is an address really that important to you?

 Do not buy on price more than on emotion.
 The home itself is more important than the price, provided it is within your price range.
-Some people see the home they really want and if that can’t have a big discount they refuse to buy.
+Some people see the home they really want and if it can’t have a big discount they refuse to buy.
 This is often a big mistake which you may regret bitterly in the future.

 You may be tempted to make no decision.
 You may look for months and years.
 While you waste money in rent, the prices may rise and you will be left behind.
 Do not be too demanding and unrealistic.
 Be pragmatic.
 Realise that buying something is better than buying nothing if you are in the position to buy.
 Home ownership is too important to risk lengthy delay.

 Do not allow your relatives or your friends to make the major decision instead of just giving you advice or opinions.
 Relatives and friends do not have the same emotions as you.
-Friends mean well, but it is unfair to pass the final decision to anyone other than the people who will living in the home.
-Sometimes it is best to buy a home and inform your friends once the sale is completed.
+Friends mean well, but it is unfair to pass the final decision to anyone other than the people who will be living in the home.
+Sometimes it is best to buy a home and inform your friends once the sale is complete.

 It is important to hire ethical, competent and independent paid professionals to check a home.
 Be aware that most professional inspectors are trained to find faults.
 Look at major faults.
 Do not let the minor faults trouble you too much.
 Poor guttering is much less of a concern than poor foundations.